dhughes/tiy-developer-designer-crashcourse/README.md

 **Core Concepts:**

+* Java is an Object Oriented programming language
+	* We create classes that describe objects.
+	* Objects have descriptive properties and can perform actions via methods.
-* Classes are used to describe objects and perform actions.
+	* Classes are to blueprints as Objects are to houses.
+	* The Recipe, Ingredient, and Instruction classes work together to describe a recipe
+* Data in computers is ephemeral.
+	* Stopping program erases memory
+	* We want to persist
+	* Files are one way to do this (like Save in Word)
-* Databases store data
+* Databases store data on disk
+	* Like spreadsheets
+	* Made up of related tables
-	* Tables
+	* Tables are made up of columns and rows
+	* Columns describe properties (like properties in a class)
+	* Rows describe a given item (like a class)
+* We need to tell Spring how to reach our database
+	* Uses the JDBC and Postgres dependencies
-* SQL is a language used to retrieve data from the database.
+* The RecipeRepository gets data from the database for me.
+	* Using SQL
+	* Translates it into our recipe (etc) objects
+* Spring gives us a framework to handle web requests
-* Controller receives requests from browsers
+	* RecipeController receives request from browser
-	* Gets data from DB using repository
-		* Data translated to list of recipes
+	* Uses the RecipeRepository to get data
-	* Recipe data is passed to HTML
+	* Passes it (via the model) to the HTML to be displayed
-* Thymeleaf renders HTML
+* Thymeleaf makes Lexi's templates dynamic.
 	* HTML still functions as a natural template

 ## 3. Start Recipe HTML